 Right to access:

 You have the right to request information about the personal data we hold on you at any time.
-You can contact H&M and we will provide you with your personal data via e-mail.
+You can contact Customer Service that will provide you with your personal data via e-mail.

 Right to portability:

-Whenever H&M processes your personal data, by automated means based on your consent or based on an agreement, you have the right to get a copy of your data transferred to you or to another party.
+Whenever H&M process your personal data by automated means based on your consent or based on an agreement you have the right to get a copy of your data in a structured, commonly used and machine-readable format transferred to you or to another party.
 This only includes the personal data you have submitted to us.